Frequently Asked Questions

 Q. What is required for a licensed pilot to get checked out in your aircraft?

-A. The club requires a minimum of two local checkout flights and a cross-country with a club instructor.
+A. The club requires a minimum of three local checkout flights and a cross-country with a club instructor.
 This is a comparatively more involved checkout than one with an FBO or club in the states, but flying in Germany is challenging for someone who has not flown in Europe before and the club wants to ensure a new member is up to the challenge.
 You will need all the same requirements to fly club aircraft as you would need to fly in the states, including your PPL (or higher), your current FAA medical certificate, FCC Restricted Radiotelephone Operator Permit, and a current BFR endorsement in your logbook.

 Q. I need an FCC Restricted Radiotelephone Operator Permit.
 How do I get one?